wazuh/wazuh-documentation/source/getting-started/introduction.rst

 Wazuh agent
 ^^^^^^^^^^^

 The Wazuh agent runs on Windows, Linux, Solaris, BSD, and Mac operating systems.
-It is used to collect different types of system and application data that it forwards to the Wazuh server through an encrypted and authenticated channel.
+It is used to collect different types of system and application data that is forwarded to the Wazuh server through an encrypted and authenticated channel.
 In order to establish this secure channel, a registration process involving unique pre-shared keys is utilized.

 The agents can be used to monitor physical servers, virtual machines and cloud instances (e.g. Amazon AWS, Azure or Google Cloud).
 Pre-compiled agent installation packages are available for Linux, HP-UX, AIX, Solaris, Windows, and Darwin (Mac OS X).